thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 - Handles missing values internally: No need to impute missing data manually — XGBoost learns the best path for missing values during tree splits.
 - Robust to skewed numerical features: Tree-based models split data by thresholds, not by assuming normality (unlike linear models), so skewness is less of a problem.
 - Supports raw categorical features (enable_categorical=True): Newer versions of XGBoost can handle categorical features directly, reducing the need for manual target encoding, label encoding, or one-hot encoding.
-- Faster and better optimization: Using tree_method='hist', XGBoost optimizes faster even for large datasets and avoids overfitting by regularization.
+- Faster and better optimization: Using tree_method='hist', XGBoost optimizes faster, even for large datasets, and avoids overfitting by regularization.
 - Better predictive performance: Especially in messy real-world datasets like insurance data, where you have mixed data types, missingness, and high skewness.
-- LightGBM is faster but more sensitive to overfitting, especially on small leaves (leaf-wise split), and its categorical is handling less stable if many rare categories.
+- LightGBM is faster but more sensitive to overfitting, especially on small leaves (leaf-wise split), and its categorical handling is less stable if many rare categories.
 - The dataset (around 1.2M rows) is reasonably large but not massive (so XGBoost speed is fine).
-- CatBoost has Very good accuracy but requires careful handling of missing categorical values.
+- CatBoost has a very good accuracy, but requires careful handling of missing categorical values.

 **Key Steps**:
 - Convert Categorical Columns: Set all categorical columns' dtype to `"category"` (required for XGBoost’s `enable_categorical=True` to work properly).